 So far in my engineering career, the systems I’ve worked on include: a large Java project with an “Enterprise-Scale Modular Service Oriented Architecture”, and a lot of Haskell projects—streaming packet parsing, and several research/teaching/industrial programming language implementations of varying complexity.

 I first encountered to Bob’s opinions on design in the summer of 2015, when I was drowning in the Java sea-of-mud.
 That was the first real-world system (a simple CRUD data aggregator and dashboard) I worked on, and it informed a lot of my opinions on good system and programming language design.

-The code was such a Mount Everest of crap (250k lines!!) that I spent a whole month trying to understand what it was doing, with such broken infrastructure that I endured such pains as spending three weeks trying to merge a 20-line change, and waiting an entire 12 hours to do an
+The code was such a Mount Everest of crap (250k lines!!
+Not a single line of test!!4) that I spent a whole month trying to understand what it was doing, with such broken infrastructure that I endured such pains as spending three weeks trying to merge a 20-line change, and waiting an entire 12 hours to do an

 That was when I started thinking a lot about simplicity in system design and coding to minimise noise and maximise comprehension.

 At the time, I was still a beginner at Haskell, but I had one lesson deeply imprinted upon me from trying to master Lisp—the meaning of abstraction from a language point of view.

 The interpreter-oriented design advocated by SICP and Paul Graham’s bottom-up design methodology both teach the same thing—separate the logical description from the mechanical details of implementation.

 … Language and program evolve together.
 Like the border between two warring states, the boundary between language and program is drawn and redrawn, until eventually it comes to rest along the mountains and rivers, the natural frontiers of your problem.
 In the end your program will look as if the language had been designed for it.
 And when language and program fit one another well, you end up with code which is clear, small, and efficient.